MinnPost/minnpost-legislature-tracker/README.md

+Note, this is a custom version of the Legislature Tracker for MinnPost, please see the [Legislature Tracker project](https://github.com/MinnPost/legislature-tracker) for the reusable codebase.

 # Legislature Tracker

 An application to keep track of what is going on in a state legislature.
 Using editorial expertise and the Sunlight Lab's Open States API, this application aims to create a curated view of what is going on in a state's legislature session.